I3A-NavSys/utrafman_sim/docs/install.md

 Later, MATLAB ROS Toolbox will require Python.

 In Ubuntu, it is required Python version 3.9.x.
-You may install it executing the following commands in a terminal:
+You may install it by executing the following commands in a terminal:
 ```bash
 sudo apt install python3.9-venv
 mkdir /tmp/venv